 You can also make a stop by the interesting piece of art work, on the façade of the building.
 The installation artist Arnold Dreyblatt has used an oversized punch card, focusing both on the Holocaust and current questions, to raise awareness of the violation of personal rights.

 This exhibitions is mainly in Norwegian, but we offer all foreign visitors to borrow a tablet with translation of the most important parts of the exhibition.

 Languages: English, German, French, Russian, Polish, Spanish, Italian, Portuguese, Chinese and Hebrew.

-Guided tours in other languages than Norwegian and English on request.
+Guided tours in other languages than Norwegian are provided on request.

 Please contact us in advance to check out availability.